PetarSimonovic/bank/README.md

 ### Known issues

-The statement cannot yet be sorted: it outputs debits and credits in the order they are made, not by date.
+- The statement cannot yet be sorted: it outputs debits and credits in the order they are made, not by date.

+- Dates must be entered as strings, while amounts are entered as numeric values.
+This is cumbersome and confusing from a user perspective.

+- There is no default date at present - the current date could be used as a default.

 ### Tech stack